AudioKit/DevoloopAudioKit/README.md

 While all of AudioKit's effects and filters can be useful for processing guitar, this package contains AudioKit nodes that are distinctly guitaristic in their intent.

-## DynaRage Tube Compressor
+  * DynaRage Compressor - tube compressor emulation

-This is based on DynaRage Tube Compressor RE for Reason by DevoloMike Gazzarusso).

-## Rhino Guitar Processor

-Guitar amplifier head and cabinet simulator by Mike Gazzaruso.
+  * Rhino Guitar Processor - guitar amplifier head and cabinet simulator

+Both of these were written by Mike Gazzarusso.

 ## Installation